-It is essential that access to open data does not require an application process, and that people and institutions who use it do not need to obtain permission or prove the legitimacy of their reason to access it.
-Designating a class of information as open to the public creates an obligation to disclose it and minimises the circumstances for limiting access to this information (i.e. the default rule is that the class of open data is publicly accessible).
+It is essential that access to open data should not require an application process, and that people and institutions who use it do not need to obtain permission or prove their need to access it35.
+Designating a class of information as open to the public creates an obligation to disclose it and minimises the circumstances for limiting access to this information (i.e. the default rule is that the class of open data is publicly accessible). ii.

-ii.
 Personal data (PD)